opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 **_Consolidated, transferred or converted cases in civil proceedings_**

 (3) Where leave of Court has been obtained to consolidate cases or transfer a case from the Supreme Court to the Family Justice Courts or an order is made in a matter commenced by originating summons to continue as if commenced by writ, the applicant or his solicitor must inform the Registry of the order for consolidation or transfer or conversion by way of an appropriate Request through the Electronic Filing Service.

 ## 154. Amendment of documents originally filed in Court by entering relevant information in an electronic template

 (1) This Paragraph applies to documents that have originally been filed in Court via the Electronic Filing Service.

 (2) Where such a document is to be amended, whether pursuant to rule 60 of the Family Justice Rules or, with leave of court, the amended document is to be prepared and filed by entering the relevant amendments in the appropriate electronic template.
 The amended document need not be filed in PDF format.
 In this respect, Paragraph 95(2)(c), (4) and (5) of these Practice Directions shall not apply.

 ## 155. Filing directions to the Accountant-General for payment into and out of Court

-(1) Where monies are sought to be paid into Court pursuant to a judgment or order of the Court, a copy of the judgment or order must be referenced in the draft direction to the Accountant-General for payment in submitted to the Registry for approval.
+(1) Where monies are to be paid into Court pursuant to a judgment or order of the Court, a copy of the judgment or order must be attached to the draft Direction to Accountant-General for Payment In and filed into the case file via the Electronic Filing Service for approval by the Court.
+The Direction to Accountant-General for Payment In must be in Form 181 of Appendix A to these Practice Directions.

-(2) Where monies are sought to be paid out of Court pursuant to a judgment or order of the Court, pursuant to the acceptance of a payment into Court made under Part 18 Division 16 of the Family Justice Rules, a copy of the judgment or order, or of the notice in Form 92 in Appendix A to these Practice Directions, or of the written consent, must be attached to the draft direction to the Accountant-General for payment out submitted to the Registry for approval.
+(2) Where monies are to be paid out of Court, a copy of one of the following documents must be attached to the draft Direction to Accountant-General for Payment Out and filed into the case file via the Electronic Filing Service for approval by the Court:

+> (a) a copy of the judgment or order of court; or

+> (b) the Notice of Acceptance of Money Paid into Court in Form 92 of Appendix A to these Practice Directions.

+The Direction to Accountant-General for Payment Out must be in Form 181 of Appendix A to these Practice Directions.

-(3) Every draft direction for payment into or payment out of Court shall contain amounts in a single currency.
+(3) Each draft Direction to Accountant-General for Payment In or Payment Out must contain amounts in a single currency.

 (4) Where monies in different currencies are to be paid into or out of Court, separate draft directions must be prepared for each currency in which payment is to be made.

+**_Direction to Accountant-General for Payment In or Payment Out_**

+(5)	Where the Direction to Accountant-General for Payment In has been approved, the party or his or her solicitors (as the case may be; collectively “the Payment In Party”) must send a copy of the approved Direction to Accountant-General for Payment In and the relevant judgment or order of court to VITAL by email to VITAL_FS_Receivable@vital.gov.sg.
+Upon successful receipt of the documents, VITAL will provide instructions on how electronic payment is to be effected.
+A receipt will be issued by VITAL to the Payment In Party when payment is received by the Accountant-General.

+(6)	Where the Direction to Accountant-General for Payment Out has been approved, the party or his or her solicitors (as the case may be; collectively “the Payment Out Party”) must send a copy of the approved Direction to Accountant-General for Payment Out and the relevant judgment or order of court to VITAL by email to VITAL_FS_Receivable@vital.gov.sg.
+Upon successful receipt of the documents, VITAL will provide instructions on the process for the release of the monies.

+**_Request for information on balance of monies paid into Court_**

+(7) Where a party wishes to request information on the balance of monies paid into Court, the party or his or her solicitors may send the request, accompanied by the case details and reasons for the request, by email to VITAL_FS_Receivable@vital.gov.sg.

 ## 156. Electronic payment of Court fees

+**_Implementation of electronic means for payment of Court fees_**

-(1) Court fees not paid using the Electronic Filing Service may be paid by electronic means.
+(1) Subject to these Practice Directions, all court fees not paid using the Electronic Filing Service may be paid by electronic means.

+**_Modes of payment by electronic means_**

-(2) Payment through electronic means includes payment effected by Interbank GIRO (IBG) and NETS.
-For law firms, payment by IBG would be the most appropriate mode of electronic payment.
-A law firm using IBG will authorise the Family Justice Court to deduct the fees from its bank account upon lodgement of the prescribed lodgement form.
-The law firm will receive detailed reports on its IBG payments to facilitate accounting and help with bank reconciliation.
+(2)	Payment through electronic means includes payment effected by Interbank GIRO (IBG), NETS and selected credit cards.
+For law firms with standing GIRO arrangements with the Family Justice Courts, payment by IBG would be the most appropriate mode of electronic payment where Court fees are paid over the counter.
+A law firm using IBG for such purposes will authorise the Family Justice Courts to deduct the fees from its bank account upon lodgement of the prescribed lodgement form.

+**_Scope of payment by electronic means_**

+(3)	The electronic means of payment cover all Court fees previously collected over the counter and hearing fees in the Family Justice Courts.

+**_Registrar’s discretion_**

+(4)	Unless otherwise approved by the Registrar, payment of Court fees collected over the counter must be made by electronic means.
+The Registrar may, in any case, waive the requirement for the payment to be effected by electronic means, on such terms and conditions as the Registrar deems fit.

 ## 157. Stamping of documents

 (1) Only documents filed in the Family Justice Courts will be stamped at the Family Justice Courts’ stamp office.
 The amount of stamp fees payable must be indicated on the top right hand corner of the document.
 In addition, solicitor’s clerks or solicitors must complete and submit the requisition form set out in Form 258 of Appendix A, together with the relevant document(s) to the cashier for stamping.

 (2) Payment should be made with Cash, NETS, local Cashier’s Order and Bank Draft (in Singapore currency).
 Cashier’s Orders and Bank Drafts should be crossed and made payable to: